-The "Rx Jitter Parameters" (Rx_Rj, Rx_Dj, Rx_Sj and Rx_DCD, should be used by the simulator when analyzing the output of either Rx AMI_Init (for statistical analysis) or Rx AMI_GetWave (for time domain analysis).
+The "Rx Jitter Parameters" (Rx_Rj, Rx_Dj, Rx_Sj and Rx_DCD, should be used by the EDA tool when analyzing the output of either Rx AMI_Init (for statistical analysis) or Rx AMI_GetWave (for time domain analysis).

 Tables summarizing the rules for the jitter, noise, and sensitivity reserved parameters are shown below.